Examination required of medical doctors who have qualified outside the EU/EEA

 The Decree on Health Care Professionals requires foreign medical doctors to pass an examination to confirm that their qualifications are equivalent to those provided by medical training in Finland.
 Doctors who have completed a minimum of six months of practical hospital training in Finland and who have passed a language proficiency test in Finland in either the Finnish or Swedish language are eligible to sit the examination.

-The examination is organised jointly by Valvira and the University of Tampere Faculty of Medicine.
+The examination is organised jointly by Valvira and the University of Tampere Faculty of Medicine and Technology

 It consists of three tests, which shall be completed separately: